 While the record states that Richard and Myra Bodley are of Cincinnati, John's residence is not stated.

-Thie record provides evidence of purchasing the Barr Street property.
-John willed this property to his daughter Eliza Townley Woodruff and his son Richard Townley.
-Meanwhile, city directories in the 1840s state that John is living on Van Horn between Linn and Cutter.
-On maps available between 1846 and 1877, Van Horn street is not indicated.
+The record provides evidence of purchasing the Barr Street property.
+John willed this property to his daughter, Eliza Townley Woodruff, and his son, Richard Townley.
+Meanwhile, city directories in the 1840s state that John was living on Van Horn between Linn and Cutter.
+On maps available between 1846 and 1877, Van Horn Street is not indicated.
 Barr Street is on the map below.

-In my research plan, I analyzed this property purchase and John's property purchase on Van Horn Street in 1855.
+In my research plan, I analyzed this and John's properties on Van Horn Street in 1855.
 The Van Horn property was part of the William Barr lands, which could cause much confusion over the street names.

 Conclusion of Cincinnati Land Records

-While confusion over the exact location of Van Horn Street persists, this question is reserved for future research of John's children.
-The resolution of this question does not fit into the objectives of my Brick Wall research.
+While confusion persists over the exact location of Van Horn Street, this question is reserved for future research on John's children.
+Resolving this question does not fit into the objectives of my Brick Wall research.

-Unfortunately, the Cincinnati land records do not provide clues to John's origin in Elizabeth Town, New Jersey.
+Unfortunately, the Cincinnati land records do not explain John's origin in Elizabeth Town, New Jersey.
 They leave additional questions about why John didn't purchase land when he arrived in Cincinnati in the early 1830s.

 Researching in New Jersey Land Records

-Since as early as 1664, New Jersey residents have been transferring land, and those records were kept at the county level.
-I investigated land records for John and Effingham Townley from in Essex County courthouse available online at FamilySearch.
+Since 1664, New Jersey residents have been transferring land, and those records were kept at the county level.
+I investigated land records for John and Effingham Townley from the Essex County courthouse, which are available online at FamilySearch.

-While searching for John Townley's in the grantor index, demonstrating a sale of his potential inheritance, did not offer any insights, I turned my attention to researching Effingham Townley.
+While searching for John Townley in the grantor index, demonstrating a sale of his potential inheritance did not offer any insights, so I turned my attention to researching Effingham Townley.

 Effingham Townley's will named his sons Richard and John as executors of his estate.
 I searched for deeds selling any property belonging to Effingham Townley of Elizabeth, Essex County, New Jersey.
 I found that deed taking place on 5 Dec 1833.